 Individuals, including children, applying for CalFresh benefits, must either provide a Social Security number or proof they have applied for a Social Security Number.
 Household members that are not eligible for CalFresh do not have to provide or apply for a Social Security Number.

 Effective February 1, 2011, assets of CalFresh applicants and recipients will not be considered or verified to determine eligibility to CalFresh.

-- Gross income means a household’s total income before excluding deductions allowed under CalFresh (see deductions below).
+- Gross monthly income means a household’s total income before excluding deductions allowed under the program.

 See the CalFresh Income Limits chart.